A lonnnng usually vomit filled car ride away.

 Because as amazingly beautiful and warm and all of the wonderful adjectives that Tennessee can be described by, it was far, far away from all of us.

-You may remember earlier this year, I wrote about my dad retiring from the career that took he and my mom many miles away from us.
+You may remember earlier this year, I wrote about my dad retiring from the career that took him and my mom many miles away from us.

 It was a couple of months after his retirement that they started getting the itch.